Lightning Lane & Genie+ at Disney World Guide & FAQ

 What is the cost of Genie+ at Walt Disney World?

-Genie+ pricing will work very similarly to the date-based ticket system, minus the pre-published calendar with prices for each month–you won’t know how much Genie+ costs until logging into My Disney Experience the day of your visit.
+Genie+ pricing now works very similarly to the date-based ticket system, minus the pre-published calendar with prices for each month–you won’t know how much Genie+ costs until logging into My Disney Experience the day of your visit.
 With that said, we’d expect the cost of Genie+ to more or less be tethered to tickets, so it should be relatively easy to surmise based on the 1-day ticket calendar.

 When can Genie+ be purchased?